 Topics covered include principles of reasoning, problem solving using percentages, personal finance, probability, descriptive statistics, basic ideas of algebra, measurement and geometry, and mathematics as it applies to the arts.
-(Prerequisite: Two years of high school mathematics and a minimum SAT score of 430 on the Math portion of the SAT or a minimum score of 480 on the Math portion of the SAT or a minimum score of 480 on the Math portion of LA 99.)
+(Prerequisite: Two years of high school mathematics and a minimum SAT score of 430 on the Math portion of the SAT or a minimum score of 480 on the Math portion of the SAT or successful completion of LA 99.)